AndyW1990/AndyW1990/README.md

 ### Hello! 👋

-I'm Andy, a former Naval Architect with a passion for computer programming and machine learning.
+I'm Andy, a former Naval Architect with a passion for computer science and machine learning.

 I have been using Python for about 6 years in my old role, and completed some online courses in machine learning over the years.